Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

-The error bounds established in this paper measure how close the iterates generated by the algorithm to the true target data in terms of $ \delta_{ck},$ the number of iterations $p,$ and the measurement error $ \|\nu\|_2.$ The bounds indicate that as the number of iterations $ p$ increases, the reconstruction error decays provided that $ p \leq p^*.$ In the setting of large-scale compressed sensing, Theorem 4.11 further claims that the exact reconstruction of the sparse data can be also possible under the assumption of the theorem.
+The error bound established in this paper measures how close the iterates generated by the algorithm to the target data in terms of $ \delta_{ck},$ the number of iterations $p,$ and the measurement error $ \|\nu\|_2.$ The bound (\ref{FERR}) indicates that as $ p$ increases, the reconstruction error decays provided that $ p \leq p^*.$ In the setting of large-scale compressed sensing, Theorem \ref{asymptotic} further claims that the exact reconstruction of the sparse data can be also possible under the assumption of the theorem.

+\begin{Rem} The EDOMP algorithm shares the same steps of DOMP when $ |S^{(p)}| \leq k, $ and performs hard thresholding to restore the $k$-sparsity of iterates when $ |S^{(p)}| > k. $ The iterate $ x^{(p+1)},$ generated by EDOMP when $ |S^{(p)}| > k, $ is very different from the one generated by DOMP.
+Clearly, the relations $ S^{(p)} \subseteq S^{(p+1)}$ and $|S^{(p)}|=\sum_{i=1}^p |\Theta^{(i)}|$ in DOMP are lost in EDOMP.
+Thus the analysis of DOMP presented in this section would not be generalized straightforwardly to EDOMP.
+While we had attempted to show the reconstruction error bound for EDOMP in the earlier draft of this report, the argument therein for EDOMP remains incomplete.
+It is still not completely clear at the moment about the error bound for EDOMP.
+This is an interesting and worthwhile future work. \end{Rem}